 \section{Abstract}

-We propose Robust Narrowest Significance Pursuit (RNSP), a methodology for detecting localised regions in data sequences which each must contain a change-point in the median, at a prescribed global significance level.
+We propose Robust Narrowest Significance Pursuit (RNSP), a methodology for detecting localized regions in data sequences which each must contain a change-point in the median, at a prescribed global significance level.
 RNSP works by fitting the postulated constant model over many regions of the data using a new sign-multiresolution sup-norm-type loss, and greedily identifying the shortest intervals on which the constancy is significantly violated.
-By working with the signs of the data around fitted model candidates, RNSP is able to work under minimal assumptions, requiring only sign-symmetry and serial independence of the signs of the true residuals.
+By working with the signs of the data around fitted model candidates, RNSP fulfils its coverage promises under minimal assumptions, requiring only sign-symmetry and serial independence of the signs of the true residuals.
 In particular, it permits their heterogeneity and arbitrarily heavy tails.
 The intervals of significance returned by RNSP have a finite-sample character, are unconditional in nature and do not rely on any assumptions on the true signal.
 Code implementing RNSP is available at \url{https://github.com/pfryz/nsp}.

 {\bf Keywords:} confidence intervals, structural breaks, post-selection inference, post-inference selection, narrowest-over-threshold.